 When are children able to answer WH questions?

-At what age should a child be able to answer questions?
-Typically, toddlers will begin answering WH questions around the time they turn 2, sometimes earlier.
-Usually the questions that they’re asked most often are the ones they’ll be able to answer first.
+In most cases, the questions that they’re asked most often are the ones they’ll be able to answer first.
 These might be questions like “What’s your name?” or “Who are you talking to on the phone?” (when it’s someone familiar like Grandma!).

 How to teach your child to answer WH questions

-One of the easiest ways to teach your child to answer these questions is by asking the question, then modeling how to answer.
-So maybe you say, “What are you eating for snack?
+Let’s discuss a few ways you can practice WH questions with your child at home.
+Irazoque often recommends this strategy: “One of the easiest ways to teach your child to answer WH questions is by asking the question, then modeling how to answer.
+So maybe you say, ‘What are you eating for snack?
 Carrots!
-You’re eating carrots.”
+You’re eating carrots.’”

 You can also ask a “choice question,” where you give your child two possible answers to choose from.
 You might ask, “Where is your jacket?
 In your closet or on the couch?”
 See if your child can answer correctly.